velodrome-finance/contracts/SPECIFICATION.md

 ## RewardsDistributor

 Standard Curve-fee distribution contract, modified for use with rebases.
+Rebases are calculated based on the locked and unlocked VELO one second prior to epoch flip. veNFTs will earn rebases proportionally based on their contribution to the total locked VELO.
 Rebase claims against expired veNFTs will be distributed as unlocked VELO to the owner of the veNFT.

 ## VeArtProxy